-As I watched Jesse have penetrative sex with someone else for the first time, it hurt a little, but in a good way.
+As I watched Jacob have penetrative sex with someone else for the first time, it hurt a little, but in a good way.
 Sharp pings were immediately turned into rolling pleasure, a sensation the poly world likes to call "compersion."
 It was kind of like watching a sexy movie, only one staring my leading man.
 I saw how handsome he was, how attentive and skilled.
 At one point, I even blurted out proudly, "You'll like that, he's so good at that position."
 She did, and I felt enamored with both of them.

 When the women had come (in true swinger fashion, the men both saved their n*t for their respective partners), the couple quickly and politely excused themselves.
 No pillow talk.
 I didn't feel used, but I did wish I knew something more about them.

-From that day on, Jesse and I were filled with desire for each other.
+From that day on, Jacob and I were filled with desire for each other.
 We had sex every day, multiple times a day, but it was more than that — we appreciated each other in a way we hadn't in months.
 He continued to let me have control, and I continued to feel open and not jealous.

 Still, there were things that slowed me down.
 When I found out that same couple had played with at least three others in the first few days — and I witnessed them in the playroom sharing a Magic Wand with another woman without protection the next night — I started to worry.

 While swingers are known for using condoms for "P-in-V" sex religiously, I also didn't see anyone asking for STD test results before they played (despite the fact I usually make it a rule to ask, I'm sorry to say I didn't either), using condoms for oral sex (pretty standard, Michael confirmed), or cleaning sex toys before sharing them.
 I ended up forgoing the woman's offer to use her strap-on on me.
 It was tempting, but it just didn't feel worth the risk anymore — for me or the team.